Namibia coach calls for change to avoid history repeating itself

-LYON, France : Namibia’s hopes of a first ever Rugby World Cup win ended in yet another defeat as coach Allister Coetzee bemoaned his side’s poor discipline in their 36-26 Pool A loss to Uruguay on Wednesday.
+LYON, France: Namibia’s hopes of a first ever Rugby World Cup win ended in defeat as coach Allister Coetzee bemoaned his side’s discipline in their 36-26 Pool A loss to Uruguay on Wednesday (Sep 27), and said the team needs to start preparing for the next tournament now.

 Namibia led 20-12 at halftime, but two yellow cards and a red in the second period sealed their fate as they ran out of gas, and players, against the South Americans.